Archaeology

 Subjects taught

-Archaeological Field Methods (10 credits).
+ARCH41270 Archaeological Field Methods Spring 10

-Heritage Management Challenges (10)
+ARCH41240 Heritage Management Challenges Autumn 10

 Entry requirements

-- Entry to MSc based on an Upper Second Class Honours (2H1) undergraduate degree (GPA 3.2, NFQ Level 8, or the international equivalent) in archaeology or anthropology, or other cognate disciplines (to be discussed with programme coordinator)
+- entry to MSc based on an Upper Second Class Honours (2H1) undergraduate degree (GPA 3.2, NFQ Level 8, or the international equivalent) in archaeology or anthropology, or other cognate disciplines (to be discussed with programme coordinator)

 - If English is not your native language, proof of proficiency in English will be required, unless you took your primary degree through English.
 The minimum acceptable score on the TOEFL Internet Based Test is 90, on the IELTS system it is 6.5